microsoft/WhatTheHack/067-FabricLakehouse/Student/Challenge-03.md

 ## Tips

 - Sometimes Spark is the best tool for the job, but sometimes it's not.
-Don't be afraid to use other tools in your solution.
+Don't be afraid to use more than one tool in the Fabric platform in your solution.
+Or try solving the same problem with different tools (eg. notebook and a dataflow).

 ## Too comfortable?
 Eager to do more?
-Try an additional challenge!
+Try an additional challenges!

+- We're implicitly creating our lakehouse bronze, silver and gold zones but not focusing on the details.
+Try adding some formal structure to your lakehouse.
 - You've probably guessed that the weather and water conditions are quite important to divers.
 Climate models are a great way to look at future predictions, and there are a number of open datasets available.
 Try adding a climate model to your data for both weather and wave conditions.
 (Hint: Microsoft Planetary Computer ECMWF)